mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

   After "run main.py" command, Ctrl-C will stop mpremote showing its output, but to actually stop it, either run ``mpremote`` to connect to `repl console`_ and Ctrl-C-interrupt it there, or e.g. ``mpremote soft-reset`` command.

+  In Access Point mode (setup via ``[wifi-ap]`` config section), use DHCP server's IP address - something like http://192.168.4.1 - likely .1 in the right subnet, and in Client/STA mode (``[wifi-client]`` section), it should be assigned through DHCP from the connected AP/router.

   Dynamic DHCP addrs should always be logged over serial when they change, but there's also an easy way to print those from python anytime, for example::